-New and existing Users of the NTS are able to request to purchase NTS exit capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
+7. New and existing Users of the NTS are able to request to purchase Exit Capacity products defined in the LINC for any NTS Exit Point defined in the Licence.
+Such products defined in the UNC for any NTS Exit Point defined in the Licence.
 Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies.

-- 8. Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council2 and the Licence. - 9.
-Specific obligations in respect of the release of NTS exit capacity and relevant to this statement are set out in Special Condition C18 of the Licence.
-Under this condition,
+8. Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council and the Licence.